 Organizations, as a question of necessity and good practice, have a responsibility to determine what standards of behaviour to uphold in their activities.

 Remember that all local laws must be followed, including minimum ages for drinking and smoking.
-CISV operates in 70 countries, almost all of these countries have a legal drinking age of at least 18.
+CISV operates in around 70 countries, almost all of these countries have a legal drinking age of at least 18.
 The majority of these countries have also signed the Framework Convention on Tobacco Control (FCTC), a trans-national health treaty that had been ratified by more than 164 countries.
 The FCTC sets 18 years as a minimum age to purchase tobacco.

 Tobacco use is not a right or a privilege, it is a deadly and addictive substance.
 This policy is one that seeks to provide a safe and healthy environment for children in our educational programmes.